Application Deadline: November 2nd 2015

 The ALT scholarship includes:

-- Monthly living allocations and instalment allocation
+- Monthly living allowances and one time installation allowance

 - Health insurance coverage